FIDEScommunity/DIIP/spec/spec.md

 - Non-native Wallets like web applications, PWAs, etc.

 ## Structure of this Document
+<<More?>>
 First, this profile outlines open standards required to be supported.
-Than, it describes detailed requirements for each specification.
+Then, it describes detailed requirements for each specification.

 ## Terminology